 At Unity Church of Flint, we are COMMITTED to developing our 12 faculties of consciousness.
 Each month we focus on one of these faculties by emphasizing a disciple and corresponding color.

-This month let us wear or carry something russet to remind us to release anything and everything that no longer serves my unfolding good. .
+This month let us wear or carry something light green to remind us that We have the strength to accomplish all that is ours to do.